BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/clarity-icons.md

 ---
-title: Clarity-Icons
+title: Clarity Icons
-description: How to install and configure Clarity-Icons for Blade Icons.
+description: How to install and configure Clarity Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Clarity-Icons]
+breadcrumbs: [Documentation, Families, Clarity Icons]
 ---

 ## Installation